 The calculation of the Company's refundable tax credit on qualified exploration expenditures incurred and refundable tax credit involves a degree of estimation and judgment in respect of certain items whose tax treatment cannot be finally determined until a notice of assessment has been issued by the relevant taxation authority and payment has been received.
 Differences arising between the actual results following final resolution of some of these items and the assumptions made could necessitate adjustments to the refundable tax credit and refundable tax credit, exploration and evaluation assets, and income tax expense in future periods.
 See Note 4.5 for more information.

 6. TERM DEPOSIT

-Term deposit presented in the statement of financial position is redeemable annually, bearing interest at 3.70% (2.70% in 2022), maturing in June 2028 (in June 2023 on June 30, 2022).
+Term deposit presented in the statement of financial position is redeemable annually, bearing interest at 3.80% (3.70% in 2023), maturing in June 2028.

 7. PROPERTY AND EQUIPMENT